-- Reverting from FMS VNAV to a selected vertical mode, with an appropriate airspeed target or vertical-speed target; - Maintaining a high airspeed and a high descent rate as long as practical; - Using speed brakes;
+• Reverting from FMS VNAV to a selected vertical mode, with an appropriate airspeed target or vertical-speed target;

-All flights must be stabilized by 1,000 feet above airport elevation in instrument meteorological conditions (IMC) and by 500 feet above airport elevation in visual meteorological conditions (VMC).
+All flights must be stabilized by 1,000 feet above airport elevation in instrument meteorological conditions (IMC) or by 500 feet above airport elevation in visual meteorological conditions (VMC).
 An approach is stabilized when all of the following criteria are met:

-- 1. The aircraft is on the correct flight path; - Only small changes in heading/pitch are required to maintain the correct flight path; - 3.
-The aircraft speed is not more than V{REF} + 20 knots indicated airspeed and not less than V{REF}; - 4.
-The aircraft is in the correct landing configuration; - 5.
-Sink rate is no greater than 1,000 feet per minute; if an approach requires a sink rate greater than 1,000 feet per minute, a special briefing should be conducted; - Power setting is appropriate for the aircraft configuration and is not below the minimum power for approach as defined by the aircraft operating manual; - 7.
+- 1. The aircraft is on the correct flight path; - Only small changes in heading/pitch are required to maintain the correct flight path; - The aircraft speed is not more than V{REF} + 20 knots indicated airspeed and not less than V{REF}; - 4.
+The aircraft is in the correct landing configuration; - Sink rate is no greater than 1,000 feet per minute; if an approach requires a sink rate greater than 1,000 feet per minute, a special briefing should be conducted; - Power setting is appropriate for the aircraft configuration and is not below the minimum power for approach as defined by the aircraft operating manual; - 7.
 All briefings and checklists have been conducted; - 8.
-Specific types of approaches are stabilized if they also fulfill the following: instrument landing system (ILS) approaches must be flown within one dot of the glideslope and localizer; a Category II or Category III ILS approach must be flown within the expanded localizer band; during a circling approach, wings should be level on final when the aircraft reaches 300 feet above airport elevation; and, - 9.
-Unique approach procedures or abnormal conditions requiring a deviation from the above elements of a stabilized approach require a special briefing.
+Specific types of approaches are stabilized if they also fulfill the following: instrument landing system (ILS) approaches must be flown within one dot of the glideslope and localizer; a Category II or Category III ILS approach must be flown within the expanded localizer band; during a circling approach, wings should be level on final when the aircraft reaches 300 feet above airport elevation; and, - Unique approach procedures or abnormal conditions requiring a deviation from the above elements of a stabilized approach require a special briefing.